-There are no symptoms of Hypoparathyroidism (low parathyroid hormone levels) as such.
+There are no symptoms caused by hypoparathyroidism (low parathyroid hormone levels).

 Individuals may feel different symptoms in different ways and will often have their own (quite narrow) individual range within the normal reference range where they feel symptom free.